About the Life Insurance Industry, and Why This Site Complains About It

 In stark contrast, YOU are (usually) the only shareholder when you invest in mutual funds; and relative to life companies, there's no conflicts of interest.
 There's still the usual never-ending parade of "Wall Street shenanigans" with mutual funds, but it's a minor pittance compared to life insurance companies (because subaccounts are just mutual funds under a life umbrella, so all of those shenanigans are still there).

-Here are some general observations when working as a case writer (doing their computer work, because most were too dumb to even know what Excel was back in the good old days) for agent-type Reps in person as an employee and/or consultant from '89 to '01:
+Here are some general observations when working as a case writer (doing their computer work, because most didn't even know what Excel was back in the good old days) for agent-type Reps in person as an employee from '89 to '01:

 They were by far the most lazy, selfish, greedy, infantile, egocentric, unprofessional, unethical, stupid, and dishonest lot of them all.
 You can't trust anything they say or do, then it was like pulling the horn off of an angry rhino just to get them to pay their bills.